Here are a clothing and equipment list and some brands for your camping trek.

-This is one of the most important considerations, as blisters and sore feet will spoil your trek.
-We recommend that you take a pair of lightweight hiking/trekking boots, suitable for walking over rough terrain, offering good ankle support and comfortable over long distances.
-Good quality fabric or leather boots are recommended.
+Footwear is one of the most important considerations, as blisters and sore feet will spoil your trek.
+We recommend that you take a pair of lightweight hiking/trekking boots, suitable for walking over rough terrain, offering excellent ankle support and comfortable over long distances.
+Right quality fabric or leather boots are recommended.
 If you are considering a trek where you are likely to encounter a couple of days of snow-covered trails, you should opt for a waterproof trekking boot - either a Gore-Tex-lined fabric boot or a leather boot.
-If you prefer to do your walking in a more substantial pair of leather boots, that's OK, but make sure that they are well worn-in prior to the trek.
-Choosing a pair of trekking boots is a very individual process, and you should be governed by your own experience and preferences.
-A good outdoor equipment store will be able to advise you as to the fitting of your boots.
-For wearing about camp and walking the easier sections of trail, we recommend sneakers or sandals that allow you to wear socks underneath.
+If you prefer to do your walking in a more substantial pair of leather boots, that's OK, but make sure that they are well worn-in before the trek.
+Choosing a pair of trekking boots is a very individual process, and your own experience and preferences should govern you.
+An excellent outdoor equipment store as REI in North America or Camper's Corner in Asia will be able to advise you as to the fitting of your boots.
+For wearing about camp and walking the more manageable sections of trail, we recommend sneakers or sandals that allow you to wear socks underneath.

 If you prefer to wear two pairs of socks, your inner socks or liners should be cotton or wool-based or a mixture.
-Bring 4 pairs.
-If you prefer to wear a single pair of thicker socks (and some sock manufacturers produce excellent socks which are designed to be used without a liner or inner sock) then these should also be mainly made of natural materials and of loop stitch construction for maximum warmth and comfort.
-Take 4 pairs.
+A good investment would be in Merino wool socks.
+Bring four pairs.
+If you prefer to wear a single pair of thicker socks (and some sock manufacturers produce excellent socks which are designed to be used without a liner or inner socks), then these should also be mainly made of natural materials and loop stitch construction for maximum warmth and comfort.
+Take four pairs.
 Thor-Lo is an example of a sock manufacturer that markets a wide range of technically advanced trekking/walking socks.

-It is important to keep your extremities warm, and you must not neglect your head and hands when selecting the equipment for your trip.
-Gloves and a hat or balaclava made from stretchy thermal material make a good base layer for your head and hands.
+It is essential to keep your extremities warm, and you must not neglect your head and hands when selecting the equipment for your trip.
+Gloves and a hat or balaclava made from stretchy thermal material make a functional base layer for your head and hands.
 On top of this, you should consider a warm fleece hat and a pair of warmer gloves or mittens.
-Waterproof mitts are essential for climbing on a trekking peak.
+Waterproof mitts are essential for climbing a trekking peak.

 Sleeping bag and camping mat

-A good quality sleeping bag is essential on all trips involving camping.
-A full-length side zip is required to facilitate ventilation on warmer nights.
+A good quality sleeping bag is essential for all trips involving camping.
+Full-Length side zip is required to facilitate ventilation on warmer nights.
 A cotton or fleece liner adds to the warmth and comfort of a bag and prevents it from becoming excessively soiled.
-A camping mattress is needed primarily to insulate you from the cold ground, and you should take a good quality closed-cell foam mat or you should consider the more expensive self-inflating Thermarest.
-We advise all clients to bring with them a cotton or fleece sleeping bag liner to use with their main bag.
+A camping mattress is needed primarily to insulate you from the cold ground, and you should take a good quality closed-cell foam mat, or you should consider the more expensive self-inflating Thermarest.
+We advise all clients to bring with them a cotton or fleece sleeping bag liner to use with their primary bag.
 (We rent out suitable sleeping bags and Thermarest mattresses).

 Sun protection should of course always be taken seriously.
 A wide-brimmed sunhat or headscarf should be used to keep the sun off your head.
 At altitude, the sun's rays are particularly strong, and sunglasses with 100% ultraviolet and infrared filtration are recommended, such as Vuarnet PX5000, Cebe 2000/3000 and BolleIrex 100.
 These glasses are available with detachable leather or plastic side pieces, which give increased protection, especially from reflected glare, and you should give serious consideration to such ‘‘glacier glasses'' for any trek which includes walking or climbing on snow.
 You should bring a plentiful supply of sun cream - a couple of large tubes of factor 6-10 for lower down, and some total block (factor 15-20) for above the snowline.
 Lipsalve of a suitable filter factor is also necessary.